-We will be celebrating Estey Day and Jacob’s 200th birthday with a free program, an exhibit of Women of Estey biographies, refreshments and a short Annual Meeting on Sunday afternoon, September 28, at 3:00 pm in the Engine House (note the change of date!).
+We will be celebrating Estey Day and Jacob’s 200th birthday with a free program, an exhibit of Women of Estey biographies, refreshments and a short Annual Meeting on Sunday afternoon, September 21, at 3:00 pm in the Engine House (note the change of date!).
 “Vermont Song” will be presented by Linda Radtke; her work is sponsored by the Vermont Humanities Council.
 Hope to see you there!

 The Board of Trustees, the Managing Director and members of Estey Organ Museum extend their deepest sympathy to John Carnahan, Trustee Emeritus and museum Treasurer, and his wife, Mary, on the death of their daughter, Sarah K. Carnahan.
 Sarah died on March 25, 2014, at age 53 after a short illness and leaves her husband, Alfredo Quintero; her three daughters, Anna Mary, Elizabeth Nadia, and Natalie Margaret; her brother Paul; and her sister Susan Vodrey.
 Sarah, a resident of Dobbs Ferry, New York, was a teacher in the Irvington, NY, school system, teaching grades 2-4.
 Donations can be made to the Irvington Education Foundation (www.iefonline.org), PO Box 93, Irvington, NY 10533.